OpenPrinting/cups/DEVELOPING.md

 ### Portable Makefile Construction

-CUPS uses a common subset of make program syntax to ensure that the software can be compiled "out of the box" on as many systems as possible.
+CUPS uses a common subset of POSIX make program syntax to ensure that the software can be compiled "out of the box" on as many systems as possible.
 The following is a list of assumptions we follow when constructing makefiles:

 - Targets; we assume that the make program supports the notion of simple targets of the form "name:" that perform tab-indented commands that follow